Skip to main content Skip to secondary navigation

 Activity toolkits

 Activity toolkits are available to assist you and your group in facilitating activities that help promote a sense of community, build leadership skills, and achieve goals for your organization.
-Contact the Haas Center advising staff if you would like to borrow one.
+Contact the advising staff if you would like to borrow one.

 Office and craft supplies